Now some fresh pickings from the Political Grapevine:

 Dean, by the way, said over the weekend that he "hates Republicans and everything they stand for."
 Speaking at a party forum in New York, he strongly urged Democrats not to adopt Republican viewpoints saying, "Democrats need to be people of conviction.
 We can talk about our faith, but we cannot change our faith.
 Dean, quoted by The New York Daily News says what Democrats need is not new ideas but new and better organization.

 U.S. Troops Targeting Journalists?

-And CNN’s top news executive Ethan Jordan has found himself called to account by none other than Massachusetts Democratic Congressman Barney Frank.
+And CNN’s top news executive Ethan Jordan (search) has found himself called to account by none other than Massachusetts Democratic Congressman Barney Frank (search).
 This after Jordan seemed to suggest that the World Economic Forum in Davos, Switzerland last week, that American troops were deliberating targeting and killing foreign journalists in Iraq, including Western journalists.

 According to The Wall Street Journal, Jordan said that of 60 or so journalists killed in Iraq, 12 were killed by coalition forces.
 Frank then asked Jordan if U.S. forces had actually killed these journalists on purpose?
 Jordan said, "There are people who believe there are people in the military who have it out for journalists."
 CNN tonight said though that Jordan does not believe U.S. soldiers are trying to kill journalists.

 Opponents of the war in Iraq having had time to collect their thoughts about Iraqi elections are beginning now to sound like their old selves.
 Former Soviet President Mikhail Gorbachev (search), who early last year called the war a great mistake, now insists weekend elections in Iraq were "fake."
 He says, "I don’t think these elections will be of any use.
 They may even have a negative impact.
 Democracy cannot be imposed with guns and tanks."